outskirtslabs/nixos-hetzner-demo/README.md

 The core FlakeHub workflow remains the same: build closures in CI, publish to FlakeHub Cache, and apply pre-built configurations in seconds.

+However there are a few caveats:

+Since Hetzner Cloud does not have a public marketplace for cloud images, you have to build the cloud image yourself (with the help of [nixos-hetzner]) and upload it.
+Hetzner Cloud API keys are scoped to a project, so you will need to upload the image on a per-project basis.

+We rely on the tool [hcloud-upload-image] to perform the image creation.
+It can take awhile.
+In my experience uploading a 4GB image can take 8-12 minutes (assuming a fast pipe and bandwidth is not the bottleneck).

+If you build the image on a system using FlakeHub Cache, then the cloud image will be available to other systems from which you want to deploy (that are also using FlakeHub Cache).

+Once you have a NixOS image uploaded to HCloud, it is straightforward to create a nixos server from the snapshot.
+You can clickops at console.hetzner.com, use the hcloud cli tool, or use terraform/opentofu.

+In this demo we use opentofu to provision the server, firewall, ssh key, etc.

+- The initial HCloud image upload takes 8-12 minutes
 - The initial deployment completes in less than XX seconds
 - Subsequent deployments take less than XX seconds